TeamYayin/atchai-hugo/content/we-develop/loqativ.md

 <br><br>

 ## Fully Customisable
-Loqativ is our proprietry engine that powers all our chatbot projects.
-It is now available for you to use too!
+Loqativ is our proprietary engine that powers all our chatbot projects.
 We provide a full chatbot co-creation service.
 We work with you to develop a concept, design and test the product in an iterative process with real users, and either provide a managed service or set up hosting on your own infrastructure.

 <br><br>

 ##  Advanced NLP capabilities
-Loqativ can integrate with any NLP system and Atchai has expertise in building custom NLP algorithms to meet non-standard requirements.
+Loqativ can integrate with any NLP system and Atchai has expertise in building custom NLP solutions to meet non-standard requirements.

 <div class="container-fluid img-form" style="margin-top:15px">
     <div class="row logo-container">